What are HAAs and Why Care?

 Treating Water With HAAs

 If you find out you have HAAs in your water, it will be helpful to know what kind in order to make sure that whatever treatment method you choose will effectively remove the specific haloacetic acid(s) present in your water.
-Different types of filtration and water treatment systems are generally specialized to address different water issues, so it’s best to talk to a professional like your Los Angeles Culligan Man to both find out what’s in your water, and the best method to treat it.
+Different types of filtration and water treatment systems are generally specialized to address different water issues, so it’s best to talk to a professional like your local Los Angeles Culligan Man to both find out what’s in your water, and the best method to treat it.

 Culligan provides several water filtration and treatment products that effectively remove harmful haloacetic acids and are certified by the Water Quality Association and NSF International to provide the best-quality drinking water available.